jeeneo/fonts/readme.md

 ## One UI 8 rootless font installer

 > [!IMPORTANT]
 > This app has been put under low-maintenance mode.
-Due to the restriction of Android by Google, I've decided to move away from Samsung and remove the Google's dependencies as well to not have to deal with the cat-and-mouse game that is Play Integrity.
+Due to the restriction of Android by Google, I've decided to move away from Samsung and most of Google's services to not deal with the cat-and-mouse game that is Play Integrity on my new device as it is rooted.
 > I have switched phones and no longer own a Samsung device to continue developing.
 This app should continue to work, and Samsung might even make an official way through GoodLock.
 Appologies.

 <div align="center">